open-compensation-token-license/octl/octl-whitepaper.md

 ---

+## Disclaimer
-**Disclaimer**: This whitepaper is for informational purposes only and does not constitute an offer or solicitation to buy or sell any securities or tokens or to apply the OCTL license to your project.
+This whitepaper is for informational purposes only and does not constitute an offer or solicitation to buy or sell any securities or tokens or to apply the OCTL license to your project.
 Always conduct your own due diligence.